packagesdev/ips2crash/README.md

 ## To do

-- Test more than 1 .ips file…
+- Test more than 3 .ips files…
-- Handle errors
+- Handle more errors
 - Unit tests
-- Full support for header fields
-- Support for Diagnostic Message
 - Support for summary

+## Note

+- The translation to a report version 12 looks to be more accurate than the one made by Apple in Monterey.

 ## License